floooh/floooh.github.io/_drafts/2025-08-17-sokol-gfx-view-update.md

 ## High level overview of public API changes

 - the `sg_attachments` object type and related functions have been removed
-- a new object type `sg_view` has been added with related functions
+- a new object type `sg_view` has been added along with related functions
-- `sg_features` gained a new feature flag `.gl_texture_views`, when this is false the GL backend doesn't have full texture view support (doesn't allow to specify a range of mip-levels and slices)
+- `sg_features` gained a new flag `.gl_texture_views`, when this is false the GL backend doesn't have full texture view support (e.g. it's not possible to limit a view to a miplevel or slices subset)
 - the `sg_attachments` name has been repurposed for a transient struct of render pass attachment views:
     ```c